sonic-net/SONiC/doc/config-generic-update-rollback/SONiC_Generic_Config_Update_and_Rollback_Design.md

 The steps would be:

-1) Take a checkpoint of the config
+1) Take the content of config DB here and store it as a checkpoint
 ```
 admin@sonic:~$ config checkpoint mycheckpoint
 ```